Pregnancy and Posture

-It’s best to avoid lying on your back, especially in late pregnancy, when the weight
+It’s best to not lie on your back, especially in late pregnancy, when the weight of

-of the heavy uterus can press on the large blood vessels in your abdomen.
+the heavy uterus can press on the large blood vessels in your belly.

 When lying on your side, keep your body in line, with your knees bent slightly, and

 Use pillows for support behind your back, between your legs, and under your belly.

 Most women find that a firm mattress with a good pad provides the best support.

 To get out of bed, raise your upper body with your arms and hands to a sitting position,

 then move your legs over the side of the bed.
 Stand up slowly, using your leg muscles.

 If you work at a desk, correct posture is especially important.
 Here are tips to help

 Keep your body in alignment while sitting and try not to slump or slouch.
 Use a sturdy